-• Instructional Materials - Textbooks - Project 3105
+Instructional Materials - Textbooks - Project 3105

 These funds may be used to purchase instructional materials, textbooks, or other items which have an intellectual content and assist in the instruction of a subject or course.
 Each school's initial allocation was calculated by multiplying its Adjusted Unweighted FTE by 90% of the dollars allocated per UFTE to the District.
-The Superintendent recommends holding 65% of each school's allocation at the District level and re-appropriating the funds to applicable schools for State adoptions.
-The remaining 35% has been allocated to individual schools to be used at each school's discretion and will not be adjusted.
-The allocation for fiscal year 2016-2017 is \$1.8 million, \$1.1 million of which will be used for State adoptions.
+The Superintendent recommends holding 85% of each school's allocation at the District level and re-appropriating the funds to applicable schools for State adoptions.
+The remaining 15% has been allocated to individual schools to be used at each school's discretion and will not be adjusted.
+The allocation for fiscal year 2017-2018 is \$1.9 million, \$1.6 million of which will be used for State adoptions.

-• Instructional Materials - Media - Project 3106
+Instructional Materials - Media - Project 3106

 These funds may be used to purchase and/or repair library books, instructional materials, and reference books.
 Each school's allocation was calculated by multiplying its Adjusted Unweighted FTE by 90% of the dollars allocated per UFTE to the District and will not be adjusted.
-The allocation for fiscal year 2016-2017 is approximately \$112,000.
+The allocation for fiscal year 2017-2018 is approximately \$115,000.

-• Instructional Materials - Science Lab - Project 3109
+Instructional Materials - Science Lab - Project 3109

 These funds may be used to purchase science lab materials and supplies.
 Each school's allocation was calculated by multiplying its Adjusted Unweighted FTE by 90% of the dollars allocated per UFTE to the District and will not be adjusted.
-The allocation for fiscal year 2016-2017 is approximately \$30,500.
+The allocation for fiscal year 2017-2018 is approximately \$32,000.

-Continuation of Reading Instruction - Project 6123

-The Final Conference Report contains a specific line item allocation for Reading Instruction.
-The Superintendent recommends that the District use these funds to provide ongoing embedded professional development support for schools through Instructional Coaches.
-Reading Instruction, in conjunction with the federal programs Title I - Part A, Title II - Part A, and/or Class Size Reduction flexible funding (CSR - Instructional Coaches - Project 4104), will place full or part-time Instructional Coaches in elementary, middle, and high schools as needed.
+Continuation of Reading Instruction - Project 6123 The Final Conference Report contains a specific line item allocation for Reading Instruction.
+Superintendent recommends that the District use these funds to provide ongoing embedded professional development support for schools through Instructional Coaches.
+Reading Instruction, in conjunction with the federal programs Title I - Part A and Title II - Part A, will place full or part-time Instructional Coaches in elementary, middle, and high schools as needed.
 The embedded professional development activities provided by the Instructional Coaches are directly related to student achievement issues and reflect intensive efforts to increase achievement through the more highly developed cognitive base of teachers in the area of literacy.
-Reading Instruction will provide 8.50 Instructional Reading Coaches for a total of \$0.7 million; however, the allocation may be adjusted at the school level once testing results for fiscal year 2015-2016 are received.
+Reading Instruction will provide 11.00 Instructional Reading Coaches for a total of \$0.9 million; however, the allocation may be adjusted at the school level once testing results for fiscal year 2016-2017 are received.